dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 **Other ideas**

-There were a few other ideas that didn't bring a large performance improvements, nevertheless we mention them here for completeness:
+There were a few other ideas that didn't bring large performance improvements, nevertheless, we mention them here for completeness:
-* **Buffer reuse**: the algorith was allocating some buffers where it can reuse some of the old buffers.
+* **Buffer reuse**: the algorithm was allocating some buffers where it can reuse some of the old buffers.
 Buffer reuse is a clever choice, it saves memory and this is good for performance.
-* **Use mmap to allocate large chunks of memory and preallocate the memory using MAP_POPULATE**: when you allocate memory with `malloc` or `new`, the operating system doesn't allocate all the memory in advance, because many programs allocating a lot of memory never actually use it.
-When your program first writes to the unallocated memory page, a `pagefault` happens and the operating system allocates the page that is missing.
+* **Use `mmap` to allocate large chunks of memory and preallocate the memory using MAP_POPULATE**: when you allocate memory with `malloc` or `new`, the operating system doesn't allocate all the memory in advance, because many programs allocating a lot of memory never actually use it.
+When your program first writes to the unallocated memory page, a pagefault happens and the operating system allocates the page that is missing.
 If you are allocating a large block of memory that you will write to only a few times but you are sure you will write each byte in the block, you can use `mmap` with `MAP_POPULATE` to allocate all the memory in advance, so no pagefaults happen when you are accessing the memory.

 ### Score Table

-Here is the table taht summarizes submissions that we received:
+Here is the table that summarizes submissions that we received:
 ```
 time(s)  submission             timings for 10 consecutive runs (s)                            speedup
 ([0.15, 'Andrey_Evstyukhin',    [0.15, 0.15, 0.15, 0.15, 0.15, 0.15, 0.15, 0.15, 0.15, 0.2 ]], ' + 1260.0%')